Lisa-Maria Kellermayr: Austrian Authorities and politics

 No further investigations by Austrian authorities are known.
-Police spokesman David Furtner took juridical action with his lawyer and cease and desist declaration against a Twitter user who had criticized his statements.
+Police spokesman David Furtner took legal action with his lawyer and made a cease-and-desist declaration against a Twitter user who had criticised his statements.

 Chancellor Karl Nehammer (ÖVP) did not comment on the case.
 SPÖ-head Pamela Rendi-Wagner and mayor of Vienna Michael Ludwig (SPÖ) expressed their concern.
 NEOS announced that they would launch a parliamentary inquiry into police conduct.

+In a chapter of the "Encyclopedia of Heroism Studies" book, the case of Dr. Kellermayr was mentioned as a tragic example in the context of the dark side of COVID-19 pandemic heroism.

 German Authorities and politics

-The spokeswoman for the Munich II public prosecutor's office, the authority responsible for the area around the Bavarian capital Munich confirmed four days after Kellermayr's death "investigations against a male person on suspicion of insult and threat".
+The spokeswoman for the Munich II public prosecutor's office, the authority responsible for the area around the Bavarian capital Munich, confirmed four days after Kellermayr's death "investigations against a male person on suspicion of insult and threat."

-German Health Minister Karl Lauterbach (SPD), who has himself faced massive threats since the start of the COVID-19 pandemic, wrote on Twitter: "She saved the lives of others and lost theirs in return.
+German Health Minister Karl Lauterbach (SPD), who has himself faced massive threats since the start of the COVID-19 pandemic, wrote on Twitter: "She saved the lives of others and lost her's in return.
 Your work is carried on by others.
 The state must protect people like them.”
 SPD party leader Saskia Esken called on people to support victims of psychological violence.

-The German Center for Monitoring, Analysis and Strategy (CeMAS) said that the strategy of consistently attacking people is used very specifically by the lateral thinking milieu — and unfortunately shows the desired effect in many cases.
+The German Center for Monitoring, Analysis and Strategy (CeMAS) said that the strategy of consistently attacking people is used very specifically by the lateral thinking milieu and unfortunately shows the desired effect in many cases.
 Many of those who have been attacked withdraw or no longer express certain things, since the risk situation can be difficult to assess, especially for individuals, and can be very threatening.
 There is a mixture of people who act in a targeted manner, who constantly threaten those who think differently, and people who let their hatred run free, but act less strategically.